Data & Analytics · Mid level · Updated August 2026

 Ask a BI manager what actually hurts and you'll hear versions of the same story: two executives walk into a meeting with two different values for the same KPI.
 The work that fixes this (star schemas, a documented measure library, certified datasets) is the most valuable thing you can put on a BI resume, precisely because it's invisible in a portfolio screenshot.

 Give it the vocabulary it deserves.
 "Built the claims semantic model so 'claims paid' means one thing across five departments" tells a reviewer you understand that BI's product is trust, not charts.
+The same one-number discipline built in dbt instead of DAX is the analytics engineer example's whole page, if your stack leans that way.
 Governance work belongs here too: row-level security, workspace standards, and a certification process are what let a company scale self-serve without scaling chaos.

 Modeling beats charting on the skills line